EdwardYe2024/EdwardYe2024.github.io/_posts/2019-08-13-What is the meaning of the p value in the statistical hypothesis test.md

 ![](/img/in-post/Pvalue/bn3.jpg)

-At this time, there is a mathematics that defines a concept called p-value:
+At this time, there is a mathematician that defines a concept called p-value:

 ![](/img/in-post/Pvalue/bn4.jpg)